EGRA:Toward Enhanced Behavior Graphs and Representation Alignment for Multimodal Recommendation: Methodology

 The total alignment weight assigned to user $u$ in batch $\mathcal{B}$ at epoch $p$ is defined as:

 Next, we adopt contrastive learning to align modality and behavior representations.
-Specifically, we design the Interaction-Aware Representation Alignment mechanism.
-On one hand, it directly pulls the two types of representations closer; on the other hand, it further enhances alignment by leveraging interaction context as an anchor: for each $(u, i)$ pair in the current batch, the interacted item $i$ serves as an anchor to guide the alignment between user $u$'s modality and behavior representations.
+Specifically, we design the Interaction-Aware Representation Alignment mechanism, which is not merely enforced in the geometric embedding space, but is further guided by semantic grounding.
+It aims to enhance consistency between modality-driven and behavior-driven representations while preventing the user–item interaction structure encoded in the representations from being disrupted during the alignment process.
+To this end, on the one hand, it directly pulls the two types of representations closer; on the other hand, it further enhances alignment by leveraging interaction context as an anchor, where for each $(u, i)$ pair in the current batch, the interacted item $i$ serves as an anchor to guide the alignment between user $u$'s modality and behavior representations.
 Formally, the context-aware representation alignment for user $u$ is defined as follows: {

-} where $S(\cdot)$ denotes cosine similarity; $e^f_i = \frac{e^b_i + e^M_i}{2}$; $\mathcal{B}_u$ and $\mathcal{B}_i$ denote the user and item sets in the current batch, respectively; $\varphi(e_1, e_2, e_3|\tau)$ is defined as follows:
+} where $S(\cdot)$ denotes cosine similarity; $e^f_i = \frac{e^B_i + e^M_i}{2}$; $\mathcal{B}_u$ and $\mathcal{B}_i$ denote the user and item sets in the current batch, respectively; $\varphi(e_1, e_2, e_3|\tau)$ is defined as follows:

 With the personalized weight as a guidance signal, the representation alignment loss for users in batch $\mathcal{B}$ at epoch $p$ is computed as:

 Similarly, the representation alignment loss for items in batch $\mathcal{B}$ at epoch $p$ is denoted as $\mathcal{L}^{i}_a(p, \mathcal{B})$.